 Today, the structure superbly retains the distinguishing exterior qualities of the original construction: stone lintels with arched moldings, delicate foliated cartouches, and rosette details above the façade lower-level openings.
 The old ‘Alamo’ stones were cleaned, stabilized, and re-grouted in a period style.
 The two-story interior, which is ADA accessible, boasts 110-year-old wide-plank floors, flexible modern gallery lighting, and a 20-foot high ceiling supported by enormous wooden trussed beams.

-The gallery is staffed by the Bihl Haus Arts Docents, led by Head Docent Linda Manson.
-The Docents, a majority of whom reside in the Primrose at Monticello Park Senior Apartments, help with mailings, provide computer services such as data entry, and greet visitors and answer their questions.
+The gallery is staffed by the Bihl Haus Arts Docents, led by Head Docent Patricia Harris Cody.
+The Docents, a majority of whom reside in the Primrose at Monticello Park Senior Apartments, help with mailings, staff the gallery and greet visitors and answer their questions.
 Most events are free and open to the public.
-The gallery is open Fridays and Saturdays, from 1 to 4 pm, and for regular receptions and other public programming, and is available free of charge to neighborhood groups for meetings and other events.
+The gallery is open Fridays and Saturdays, from 1 to 4 pm, and for opening receptions and other public programming, and is available free of charge to neighborhood groups for meetings and other events.
 Bihl Haus Arts received non-profit status in 2007.
-(Updated April 2013)
+(Updated December 2014)